What causes MND?

 - exposure to a variety of heavy metals.

-The evidence gained in these studies has often been conflicting and, in most cases, there are no clear conclusions.
-With such limited information it is not possible to provide advice or guidance to people to reduce the risk of developing MND.
-However, research into these factors is still ongoing.
+The evidence gained in these studies has often been conflicting and clear conclusions cannot be given.
+With these limits, it is not yet possible to provide guidance on how to reduce the risk of developing MND.
+However, research into these factors is progressing.

 Proteins are the body's building blocks that help pass messages from one cell to another.
-Within cells, there are ‘editors’ that copy, tidy and transport short sections of code, known as RNA, to produce instructions that can be used to build proteins.
-If this process becomes faulty, then the production of proteins could be negatively affected and cause MND.
+Within cells, there are ‘editors’ that copy, tidy and transport short sections of code, known as RNA, to help build proteins.
+If this process becomes faulty, the production of proteins could be negatively affected and risk MND.

 Abnormal clumps (aggregates) of protein molecules (most often the TDP-43 protein) are found inside motor neurones affected by MND.
 Specifically, they build up in the wrong part of the motor neurone, leading to disruption in the way motor neurones work.